FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 You should see the following output.
 In this example, the TFTP boot option was enabled, which automatically copies the build artifacts to `/var/lib/tftpboot`.

-Additionally, a directory `/images/linux/` should now be present, containing all the necessary build files.
+Additionally, a new directory named `/images/linux/` will be created, containing all the necessary build files for your project.

 ### 9. Create a bootable package

-In a next step all files to boot the system must be created.
-To do this the following command must be executed:
+To generate all the necessary files for booting the system, run the following command:

 ```bash
 $ petalinux-package --boot --u-boot images/linux/u-boot.elf --dtb images/linux/system.dtb --fsbl images/linux zynqmp_fsbl.elf --fpga images/linux/system.bit
 ```

-This command creates a `BOOT.BIN`it will fail if you rebuild the system and a BOOT.BIN is already available.
+This command creates the `BOOT.BIN` file.
+However, if a `BOOT.BIN` already exists (for example, after rebuilding the system), the command will fail.

-Therefore you can simply excute the script:
+To handle this, you can run the following script from your default project folder to automatically remove the previous BOOT.BIN and generate a new one:

 ```bash
 $ ../build_boot.sh
 ```

-In your default project folder.
-It will remove the previous `BOOT.bin` and create a new one.
+This script ensures that any old `BOOT.BIN` is deleted before creating a new one, preventing build errors.

 ### 8. Booting the device

+# Booting the Device

-There are several options for booting your device.
-We will cover three methods:
+There are several methods to boot your device.
+Below, we outline three common approaches:

+1. **Booting with JTAG and the Hardware Server**
-1. Using JTAG and the hardware server.
+   This method uses JTAG and the hardware server to load and run the system directly from your host machine.

-2. Booting from an SD card.
+2. **Booting from an SD Card**
+   You can boot your system by creating a bootable SD card containing the required files, such as `BOOT.BIN` and the root filesystem.

-3. Booting via TFTP with NFS as the root filesystem.
+3. **Booting via TFTP with NFS as the Root Filesystem**
+   This method involves using TFTP to load the kernel and using NFS to mount the root filesystem over the network.

+Each method offers different advantages depending on your setup and requirements.

 #### 8.1 Boot Petalinux via JTAG

-When booting the device via JTAG, ensure you are in the current project folder.
+To boot your device via JTAG, follow these steps.
+Make sure you are in your current project folder.

-First, verify that Vivado is not running with an active connection to the hardware server.
-If Vivado is open and connected, navigate to the **Hardware Manager** and disconnect the device.
+Before proceeding, ensure that **Vivado** is not running an active connection to the hardware server.
+If Vivado is open and connected, go to the **Hardware Manager** and disconnect the device.

 ![alt text](documentation/figures/hw_server_close.png)

-Afterwards start your hardware server by executing
+Afterwards, launch the hardware server by running the following command:

 ```bash
 $ /opt/Xilinx/Petalinux/tools/xsct/bin/hw_server
 ```

-Do this in a seperate tab because the application blocks the terminal.
+> **Note**: Run this command in a separate terminal tab because the hardware server process blocks the terminal.

-Afterwards set the ZCU102 in JTAG mode by setting the Pins SW6 to 0000.
+To configure the ZCU102 for JTAG boot, set the **SW6** pins to `0000`, as shown in the following figure.

 ![alt text](documentation/figures/switch_jtag.jpeg)

-Afterwards connect the UART and JTAG pin by by a micro USB cable to your PC.
-You should see multipe UART ports.
-In our case /dev/ttyUSB0 to /dev/ttyUSB3.
+After setting the device to JTAG mode, connect **UART** and **JTAG** to your PC using a micro USB cable.
+You should see multiple UART ports, typically `/dev/ttyUSB0` through `/dev/ttyUSB3`.

 ![alt text](documentation/figures/uart_jtag_connection.jpeg)

-Connect with a tool of your choice to /dev/ttyUSB0 with following parameters:
+Use a terminal tool of your choice to connect to `/dev/ttyUSB0` with the following configuration:

-- Baudrate: 115200
+- **Baudrate**: 115200
-- Stopbits: 1
+- **Stopbits**: 1
-- Bitwidth: 8 Bit.
+- **Data Bits**: 8 bits
-- Parity: None
+- **Parity**: None

-We used putty configured as follows and pressed connect.
+In this example, we used **PuTTY**, configured as shown below, and pressed "Connect":

 ![alt text](documentation/figures/putty.png)